Trevor-george1/Trevor-george1/README.md

 - 👋 Hi, I’m @Trevor-george1
-- I am a Student at ALX africa
+-
 - 👀 I’m interested in software and web development.
+-  Graduated from ALX africa
-- 🌱 I’m currently learning shell C Language
+- 🌱 I’m currently learning on working with open LLM's to created RAG projects
 - 💞️ I’m looking to collaborate on many outsource projects
 - 📫 How to reach me @trevormahinda@gmail.com